 See our FAQ section for answers to common questions.
 If you have a question that has not been answered, please contact us at firstname.lastname@example.org using the subject line “Solar+ Schools question – [insert school name].”

-2023 Solar+ Schools Application NOW OPEN!
+2023 Solar+ Schools Application is now closed.

 Fully funded 20-kilowatt (kW) Solar Photovoltaic (PV) Installations

 NC GreenPower Solar+ Schools will be installing 20-kW solar PV systems to be designed as roof-mounted or ground-mounted arrays.
 Both system designs must be installed in prominent, visible locations at the school (e.g., front of the school, carpool line).
 Any North Carolina K-12 school in a Tier 1 or Tier 2 county, as defined by the NC Department of Commerce, may apply.